Michael Kors owner names former Coach head Schulman as next CEO - NewsBreak

 Michael Kors owner names former Coach head Schulman as next CEO

-Aug 24 (Reuters) - Michael Kors parent Capri Holdings (CPRI.N) said on Tuesday luxury veteran Joshua Schulman would become its chief executive officer in September next year.
+(Reuters) - Michael Kors parent Capri Holdings said on Tuesday luxury veteran Joshua Schulman would become its chief executive officer in September next year.

 Schulman has also been appointed as the head of the Michael Kors brand, effective immediately, and will report to outgoing Capri CEO John Idol.